marian222200/The-Jumpy-Frogs/README.md

 ## Details about the problem

 There are N frogs on lily pads at given coordinates at a lake.
 The lake is a circle with a given radius.
 The frogs can jump for their weight/3.
 Each jump the frogs loses one unit of weight.
 Some of the lily pads have food (insects) on them, each insect weights one unit.
 Each leaf has a maximum weight capacity.
+The cost of each transition is the length of all the jumps of the frogs from one state to the other.
+Each frog that did not reach the shore jumps once  per transition from one state to the other.

 ## What the app does